twana18/System-for-College-Submission-Java/README.md

 ## What is Required ?
 #### it can work in those Devices
- - Any smart device(PC, laptop, Smart phone).
+ - Any smart device(PC, laptop, Smart phone) with browser.

 ## Team
 - Hast Sarbaz Sadraldin